samarth54/Instagram-User-Analytics-SQL/README.md

 ## 📍 Project Overview

-This project focuses on analyzing Instagram user data using **SQL** to derive meaningful insights that support business decisions.
-As a data analyst working with the product team at Instagram, your goal is to explore user interactions and engagement patterns to help improve marketing strategies, detect inactive or bot users, and evaluate overall platform usage.
+This project was undertaken as part of skill development in SQL and data analysis.
+It involves exploring Instagram user data to extract actionable insights related to user engagement and behavior.
+Through this analysis, the project demonstrates the ability to write complex SQL queries to answer practical business questions in marketing, product management, and investor relations.

-The analysis answers several real-world business questions related to marketing, product insights, and investor metrics using **MySQL Workbench**.
+The work simulates real-world data challenges and uses MySQL Workbench to manipulate and analyze relational datasets effectively.

 ## 🎯 Objectives